cairis-platform/cairis/docs/install.rst

 Installation via Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you have `Vagrant <https://www.vagrantup.com/downloads.html>`_ and `VirtualBox <https://virtualbox.org>`_ installed, you can build your CAIRIS VM in minutes.
-To start, you need to cloning the cairis server repository:
+To start, you need to clone the cairis server repository:

 .. code-block:: bash